Analytics of Longitudinal System Monitoring Data for Performance Prediction: Influencing Job Scheduling Decisions

 Second, these results suggest that an intelligent job scheduler can monitor a handful of counters, and use their current values to determine if, for example, communication-heavy jobs will perform well or poorly if scheduled right away.
-Figures~\ref{fig:hist} and~\ref{fig:hist2} demonstrate the power of predicting job execution time solely based on the median aggregation of just three network counters.
+Figure~\ref{fig:hist} demonstrates the power of predicting job execution time solely based on the median aggregation of just three network counters.
 While in this paper, we analyzed these jobs after they had run, a job scheduler would have access to similar counter data through LDMS at the time when a job is ready to be scheduled.
-Such adaptive decisions based on light-weight monitoring of a few hardware counters on a subset of routers would prove to be a useful tool.
+Such adaptive decisions based on light-weight monitoring of a few hardware counters on a subset of routers could prove to be immensely useful.